-- Productivity metrics are an outdated, counterproductive way of measuring human impact in a world where humans are focused on producing ideas (vs. widgets).
+- Labor productivity metrics are an outdated, counterproductive way of measuring human impact in a world where humans are focused on producing ideas (vs. widgets).

 - Using output over time to measure a knowledge worker’s performance ignores the quality of that output and the results it led to.